Bike Books

-It all started when I was overtaken by a jogger while riding a mountain bike borrowed from my step-daughter.
-At that point, I knew it was time for drastic action.
-My borrowed bike was an uncomfortable, slow machine that I was glad to return when my first e-bike was delivered.
+I was riding a mountain bike borrowed from my step-daughter.
+An uncomfortable, slow machine that I was glad to return after a month of disappointments.

 My first injury occurred within one foot!
 Setting off for my first practice ride round a car park, I misjudged the width of the handlebars and scraped my hand on the cycle shop’s stone wall.